Configuration > Templates & Policies > Policies > QoS Policies

 The QoS Policies tab displays the QoS policy entries that exist on the appliances.
 This includes the appliance-based defaults, entries applied manually (via the Appliance Manager or CLI), and entries that result from applying an Orchestrator QoS Policy template or Business Intent Overlay.

 Use the Shaper to define, prioritize, and name traffic classes.
 Think of it as the Shaper defines and the QoS Policy assigns.

 Use the Templates tab to create and manage QoS policies for multiple appliances, or click the Edit icon to manage QoS Policies directly for a particular appliance.

 The QoS Policy’s SET actions determine two things:

-What traffic class a shaped flow—whether optimized or pass-through—is assigned
+To what traffic class a shaped flow—optimized or pass-through—is assigned

 Whether to trust incoming DSCP markings for LAN QoS and WAN QoS, or to remark them as they leave for the WAN

 DSCP markings specify end-to-end QoS policies throughout a network.

 The default values for LAN QoS and WAN QoS are trust-lan.